Future Member Orientation

-Tierney Ratti is a PRP veteran.
+Tierney Ratti (1961-2020) was a PRP veteran who became the Gold Standard of caring and sharing.
 Her journey began in 1972 at the age of 11 with the onset of pityriasis rubra pilaris.
 She was one of the original “Pretty Red People” who traded emails on AOL — You’ve Got Mail.
-Inspired by Jean-Luc Deslauriers, a Canadian, the original PRP Support Group was formed.
-Membership has ebbed and flowed over the past two decades.
+Inspired by Jean-Luc Deslauriers, a Canadian, the original PRP Support Group was formed in 2003.
 Using list-serve technology, members traded an average of 150 emails each month.
+Membership has ebbed and flowed for over a decade and suspended its website in

-As a new member, there are some common sense guidelines to consider.
+As a new member, there are some common sense guidelines to understand and follow.

 Posts & Comments

-The PRP Facebook Support Group is built on a solid foundation of questions (posts) and answers (comments).
-Any topic is fair game if it is related to the PRP experience.
-On average there are over 10 comments for every post and well over 110 posts per month.
-You do the math.
+The PRP Support Group is built on a solid foundation of questions (posts) and answers (comments).
+Any topic is fair game as long as it is related to the PRP experience.
+During the period February 2021 through January 2022, a total of 2,000-plus PRP patients and caregivers were responsible for

 Religion & Hugs from Afar

-For those who want to invoke a Higher Power, the PRP Facebook Support Group is a venue of tolerance.
+For those who want to invoke a Higher Power, the PRP Support Group is a venue of tolerance.
 Some of us pray, some hug, some just think good thoughts.
 Within the PRP community, goodwill comes in a variety of flavors.
+What we don’t do is preach.

-Other than the legalization of marijuana for medical purposes, and issues related to the Federal Drug Administration, step therapy, access to affordable treatment options and funding for the National Institutes of Health — the PRP Facebook Support Group focuses on PRP.
+Other than the legalization of marijuana for medical purposes, and issues related to the Federal Drug Administration, step therapy, access to affordable treatment options and funding for the National Institutes of Health — the PRP Support Group is apolitical.
+We focus squarely on PRP-related issues.

 Videos & Inspirational Posters

-The PRP Facebook Support Group is a “Closed Group” where members expect a sharp focus on all things PRP.
+The PRP Support Group is a “Closed Group” where members expect a sharp focus on all things PRP.
 Please post “uplifting” videos as the comment to a post rather than as the post.
+Also, indicate the relevance to PRP.
 The goal is to minimize visual clutter.

-The PRP Facebook Support Group is not a captive audience for marketers of sunglass and other products and services.
-Our members will blow the whistle on any charlatan seeking financial gain at our expense.
+The PRP Support Group is not a captive audience for marketers of sunglasses and other products and services.
+We know from experience that our members will gleefully blow the whistle on any charlatan seeking financial gain at our expense.
+Everyone is on high alert.
 Revocation of membership is swift.
-Everyone is on high alert.
-As Administrator, Tierney has her legendary DELETE button to protect members.
+The TIERNEY LYNCH RATTI MEMORIAL DELETE BUTTON made famous by the late Tierney Ratti will be used judiciously to protect all our members.